 The main part of the TOE is the firmware for the MFD, providing security functions as well as control of the entire MFD.
 Part of the TOE security functions (TSF) is implemented in the HDC and invoked by the TSF in the firmware.
-The security functions are as follows:
+The security functions are as follows.

-- a) Cryptographic operation function: - encrypts user data and TSF data to be stored into the MSD and decrypts user data and TSF data retrieved from the MSD. - b) Cryptographic key generation function: - generates the cryptographic key for the cryptographic operation function. - c) Data clear function: - overwrites the MSD to prevent information leakage from the MSD. - d) Authentication function: - identifies and authenticates an administrator by means of the administrator password.
-This function includes a management function that changes the administrator password. - e) Confidential file function: - provides password protection for image data in the MFD stored by the user to protect them from being reused by others. - f) Network protection function: - prevents unauthorized accesses over the network, wiretapping of communication data and unauthorized of the network settings. - g) Fax flow control function: - prevents accesses through the telephone line connected to the MFD's fax I/F from accessing the internal network through the MFD's network I/F.
+- a) Cryptographic operation function: - This function encrypts user data and TSF data to be stored into the MSD and decrypts user data and TSF data retrieved from the MSD. - b) Cryptographic key generation function: - This function generates the cryptographic key for the cryptographic operation function. - c) Data clear function: - This function overwrites the MSD to prevent information leakage from the MSD. - d) Authentication function: - This function identifies and authenticates an administrator by means of the administrator password.
+It includes a management function that changes the administrator password. - e) Confidential file function: - This function provides password protection for image data in the MFD stored by the user to protect them from being reused by others without permission. - f) Network protection function: - This function prevents unauthorised accesses over the network, wiretapping of communication data and unauthorised of the network settings. - g) Fax flow control function: - This function prevents accesses from the telephone line connected to the MFD's fax I/F to the internal network through the MFD's network I/F.